|Original articles from Tiana Tucker.|

 |Jeff Dachis on Digital Marketing's Past, Present, and Future|

 Marketing in the digital space has come a long way since the first banner ad in 1994, which featured the following copy for AT&T: “Have you ever clicked your mouse here?
 You will.”
-Jeff Dachis had a role in helping marketers enter the space as a member of the team that created the previously referenced banner ad for the Web.
+Jeff Dachis helped marketers enter the digital advertising space as a member of the team that created the previously referenced banner ad.

 Dachis, founder of Dachis Group and co-founder of Razorfish, sat down for a conversation with the Financial Times reporter Emily Steel on how social media is redefining mass communications.